ConnorShore/rig-and-barter-backend/README.md

 > [!NOTE]
-> If you are interested in the architecture of the app, jump to the [Architecture Section]
+> If you are interested in the architecture of the app, jump to the [Architecture Section](#architecture).

 # Overview
-PC Rig and Barter is a tool to help you design PC builds and aquire the different components you need to create your perfect build.
+PC Rig and Barter is a tool to help you design PC builds and acquire the different components you need to create your perfect build.

 > [!NOTE]
 > This project is still under development.
-New features and enhancements will be continually added and imprvoed upon over time.
+New features and enhancements will be continually added and improved upon over time.

 # Capabilities
 PC Rig and Barter contains a variety of features to help you design PC builds as well as fostering a marketplace to buy and sell PC components and even manage the payment of the buying and selling process.